redstone-finance/redstone-api-docs/definitions/cache-layer.md

 # Cache layer

 By default, Redstone API fetches data from the Redstone cache layer.
-It works way faster than fetching directly from Arweave Blockchain.
-Even so, thanks to signature verification prices data is still trusted and secure.
+It works faster than fetching directly from the Arweave Blockchain.
+This approach maintains data integrity thanks to built-in [signature verification](signature-verification.md).

-## Fetching prices from Arweave Blockchain
+### Fetching prices from Arweave Blockchain

 We strongly recommend using the default fetching mechanism.
-But if you want to fetch data directly from Arweave you can do it by initialising a new `RedstoneApi` client and setting `useCache` option to `false`.
+However, anyone may fetch data directly from the  Arweave by initialising a new `RedstoneApi` client and setting `useCache` option to `false`.

 ```javascript
 const redstoneArweaveClient = new redstone.RedstoneApi({